lois4801/Altor.Pizza-ER.Modeling.and.Schema-to-GoogleLookerStudio/README.md

 ![s5](https://github.com/lois4801/Altor.Pizza-ER.Modeling.and.Schema-to-GoogleLookerStudio/assets/96842662/58eb3fc1-39d3-4f8c-af84-be6a39216588)

-- I will also use dashboards in csv file to create visualizations on the google looker studio during the importation make sure that all fields are aligned to the type of data does it have on each cell.
+- I will also use dashboards in csv file to create visualizations on the google looker studio during the importation and make sure that all fields are aligned to the type of data that I want present on each cell.
 I made a mistake during my first try and won’t show any number during table or chart creation.

 ![s6](https://github.com/lois4801/Altor.Pizza-ER.Modeling.and.Schema-to-GoogleLookerStudio/assets/96842662/0065c1b4-3ea5-4ef0-ac92-20f851c14a5a)